 The new non-profit was up and running in short order.
-Under the guidance of Catholic Charities’ Refugee and Immigrant Services, and with the help of interns from the University of Maine at Augusta, we initiated an asset mapping project, began hosting workshops on cultural humility.
+Under the guidance of Catholic Charities’ Refugee and Immigrant Services, and with the help of interns from the University of Maine at Augusta, we initiated an asset mapping project and began hosting workshops on cultural humility.
 Following the 2016 national elections immigration resettlement throughout the country slowed to a trickle and the attendant increase in opposition to immigrants made MMCC’s work in fostering awareness and appreciation of immigrant populations that already existed in our community even more important.
-We have developed a number of programs in response to this need and continue to advocate for immigrant rights and services at the local, state, and national level.
-With the recent influx of asylum seekers to Maine, we have also returned to the other half of our original mission to provide professional welcoming services to new Mainers.
+We have developed a number of programs in response to that need and continued to advocate for immigrant rights and services at the local, state, and national level.
+In December of 2021, Bangor was officially designated as a refugee relocation center, and in January of 2022, the Maine MultiCultural Center (MMCC) merged with Welcoming Immigrant Neighbors – Bangor (WIN).
+By providing direct, integrative services to New Mainers, the WIN Program has returned MMCC to the other half of our original mission.